List of Space Runaway Ideon characters: Abadede Gurimade

 The initial commander of the Buff Clan investigation of Logo Dau (Solo) in the initial episodes and the main commander watching over Karala, Mayuyu, Gije, and Damido.
 He has a wife and child who he wishes to return home to.
 He is later killed on the planet Crystal Star, which he is forced to return to in pursuit of the Ideon after a previous expedition led to the destruction of his entire crew.
 In the end, he complains that he merely got a "fool's death" for ironically returning and being killed by the inhabitant creatures on that world.

 Guhaba Geba

 A subordinate of Harulu who is ordered by her to humiliate Karala when she reunites with her sister.
 He dies piloting a Zigg Mack in episode 14, trying to defeat the Ideon.

-Later on, at the end of Be invoked, his spirit is reunited with Tolorof.
+Later on, at the end of Be Invoked, his spirit is reunited with Tolorof.

+Kilarul

+A subordinate and bodyguard of Harulu, she pilots a Zanza Lubu with Tolorof early in the film as they pursue the Solo Ship.
+After they are recovered, she talks about the manifestation of the Ide.
+When she, Harulu, and Tolorof infiltrate the Solo Ship, she shoots Banda Lotta to death after the latter kills Tolorof with a rocket launcher.
+She dies along with Harulu in the Bairal Jin’s CIC after the ship is destroyed by the Ideon’s Wave Leader Gun.

+She reunites with Joliver Ira in spirit form at the end of Be Invoked.

+Tolorof

+One of Harulu’s bodyguards, she pilots a Zanza Lubu with Kilarul.
+After their recovery, she wonders how the Solo Ship could brush off their attack if that wasn’t the case for the Ide’s manifestation.
+When Harulu infiltrates the Solo Ship to kill Karala, she is brought along with Kilarul, only to be killed by Banda Lotta when the latter fires a rocket launcher at her.

+At the end of Be Invoked, her spirit reunites with Guhaba Geba.

 Doku Jilbal

 Rukuku Kil

 An officer in the Buff Clan military, with loyalties to the Emperor.
 She is sent to Earth to defeat the Solo Ship and Ideon after the Ome Foundation fails to do so.
 As a member of the military, she is rather arrogant towards Daram, but nonetheless allows him to fight under her command.
 Harulu sends an underling, Kulara Kina, to spy on her and when she find an old video of Daram and laughs at it, Harulu has her assassinated.